 My interest in tamtams began when, while a young student at Stony Brook University, I stumbled upon a recording of Karlheinz Stockhausen's Mikrophonie I in the Music Library.
 I had never heard anything quite like it and that recording opened my eyes and ears to the possibilities of music in general and tamtams specifically.
 It wasn't until years later, as a member of Talujon, that I began exploring the instrument seriously.
 The tamtam soon became my instrument of choice during our group improvisations.

 Since that concert I've commissioned and performed a number of compositions featuring tamtams from a number of very talented composers including Elizabeth Hoffman, Peter Jarvis, Stuart Jones, Arthur Kreiger, Eric Moe, Steven Ricks and Barbara White.
-I've also written a number of pieces that feature tamtam, most recently using the Electrix Repeater as a means to expand the possibilities in live performance.
+I've also written a number of pieces that feature tamtam, sometimes using the Electrix Repeater as a means to expand the possibilities in live performance.

-My first CD "Music for Tamtams - METALMORPHOSIS" was released in 2008.
+My first CD "Music for Tamtams: METALMORPHOSIS" was released in 2008.
 With this CD I hope to acquaint the listener with the enormous sonic potential found in these most fascinating of instruments.

 DR. DOMINIC DONATO enjoys being a percussion soloist, chamber musician, composer and teacher.
-He has performed throughout the United States, Europe and Asia as a soloist and member of the Talujon Percussion Group, DoublePlay Percussion Duo and the Newband/Harry Partch Ensemble.
-In 2007 Dr. Donato was selected by Meet the Composer as one of eight "Soloist Champions" in honor of his continuing commitment to new music and the solo percussion repertoire.
-Dr. Donato directs the Percussion Department and Contemporary Ensembles at the Conservatory of Music, Purchase College, SUNY.
+He has performed throughout the United States, Europe and Asia as a soloist and member of Talujon Percussion Group, DoublePlay Percussion Duo and Newband/Harry Partch Ensemble and was staff percussionist for the Composers Conference at Wellesley College for over 20 years.